swiftlang/swift-evolution/proposals/0253-callable.md

   > Those with side-effects should read as imperative verb phrases, e.g.,
   > `print(x)`, `x.sort()`, `x.append(y)`.

-  Both `apply` and `invoke` are clearly imperative verb phrases.
+  Both `apply` and `invoke` are clearly imperative verbs.
 If call-syntax delegate methods must be named `apply` or `invoke`, their declarations and direct references will almost certainly read like a mutating function while they may not be.

   In contrast, `call` is both a noun and a verb.
 It is perfectly suited for describing the precise functionality while not having a strong implication